lucidsoftware/jenkins-shell-node-plugin/README.md

 ## Features

-* Command Cloud - Launch new nodes
+### Command Cloud

+Plan and add new nodes whenever Jenkins determines more are needed.

-* Command Retention Strategy - Change node status
+### Command Retention Strategy

+Control a node's lifecycle based on its current state, how long it has been idle, etc.